YertleTurtleGit/depth-from-normals/README.md

 ## Gradients

-The gradients in the x- and y-directions are calculated from the normal mapping using the arccosine function and the sine function.
-This produces a mapping of angles that can be used to calculate the directional gradients.
+By deriving gradients in the x- and y-directions from the normal mapping, a mapping of angles is generated, which can be utilized to compute the directional gradients.

 Given the normal vector $\vec{n} \in \mathbb{R}^{3}$ and a rotation value $r \in \mathbb{R}[0,2\pi]$, the anisotropic gradients are calculated: